truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddStorjCloudSyncTask.md

 6. Create the [cloud sync task](#setting-up-the-storj-cloud-sync-task) for one bucket.

 ### Adding Storj Cloud Credentials
-The instructions in this section covers adding the Storj-iX account and configuring the cloud service credentials in SCALE and Storj.
+The instructions in this section cover adding the Storj-iX account and configuring the cloud service credentials in SCALE and Storj.
 The process includes going to Storj to create a new Storj-iX account and returning to SCALE to enter the S3 credentials provided by Storj.

 Go to **Credentials > Backup Credentials** and click **Add** on the **Cloud Credentials** widget.